specklesystems/speckle-docs-OLD/user/manager.md

 ### Adding Accounts Manually

-Using Speckle Manager to handle your accounts and connectors is the recommended way, but if you'd like to do without it a manual flow is also available.
+Using Speckle Manager to handle your accounts and [Connectors](/#connectors) is the recommended way, but if you'd like to do without it a manual flow is also available.

 To manually add an account you first need to [generate a token for your account](/dev/tokens-apps).